-Zebra mussels’ microscopic larvae float freely in the water until they settle and can be carried between lakes in residual water trapped in boats.
+Invasive mussels’ microscopic larvae float freely in the water until they settle and can be carried between lakes in residual water trapped in boats.
 Similarly, adults attached to boats or barges can survive for weeks out of water under certain conditions and be moved to new lakes.
 These characteristics have allowed zebra mussels to spread rapidly in Texas.
 Since they were first found in Lake Texoma (2009), invasive zebra mussels have infested many Texas water bodies.
 Quagga mussels have also now been found in one Texas water body, Lake Amistad.

-Twice per year — in spring and fall — biologists from TPWD and numerous partner agencies monitor numerous Texas water bodies for early detection of zebra mussels.
+Twice per year — in spring and fall — biologists from TPWD and numerous partner agencies monitor nearly 50 Texas water bodies for early detection of invasive mussels.
 Plankton samples are collected and analyzed using microscopes with cross-polarized filters to search for the microscopic larvae.
 Checks of settlement samplers and shoreline surveys are also implemented periodically to survey for settled mussels.
-The partner group also monitors status of lakes where zebra mussels have been detected very recently as well as monitoring population dynamics in some infested lakes.
+The partner group also monitors status of lakes where zebra or quagga mussels have been detected very recently as well as monitoring population dynamics in some infested lakes.

 Learn where invasive mussels are currently found in Texas.